 - Failing to exclude Roger Dean from the nursing home after 16 November 2011.

-What does this mean for close family members of deceased residents?
+What does this mean for immediate family members of deceased residents?

-Close family members who have suffered psychological injury will have an avenue in which to hold Opal Aged responsible for the loss and damage they have suffered.
-If you were a close family member of a deceased resident get in touch today.
+Immediate family members who have suffered psychological injury as a result of the loss of their loved one will have an avenue in which to hold Opal Aged Care responsible for the loss and damage they have suffered.